-are environmentally sustainable investments that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy The Sub-Fund promotes environmental and social characteristics but does not commit to making any sustainable investments.
-As a consequence, the Sub-Fund does not commit to a minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy.
+are environmentally sustainable investments that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy As outlined under the heading "Does this financial product have a sustainable investment objective?", the Sub-Fund aims to invest at least 15% of its net assets in sustainable investments.
+However, the Sub-Fund does not make any commitment on the weight of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy.